Main Features:

 · and binomial.

-adjacent detectors) or an omit array (replaces detectors with
+of the four adjacent detectors) or an omit array (replaces detectors

 2. The FFT of selected traces,